 There are effectively an infinite number of individual beam loss events that can be postulated.
 As a result, this analysis selects the MCI to be defined by the maximum design parameters of several critical accelerator components including the ion source, the radio frequency quadrupole and the side coupled Linac cavities.
-The maximum design parameters of these components bound the credible intensity for the Linac beam.
+The maximum design parameters of these components bound the credible intensities for the Linac beam through the DTL and SCL separately.